nids0810/clear-page/docs/to-do.md

 ## Edit Mode ##
 * ~~On select, text should not be small~~
-* All clickable elements should not be clickable
+* All clickable elements should not be clickable -- works only for a tag currently

 ## Read Mode ##
 * ~~!
 On click, the page should turn into readable mode~~